jusbrasil/careers/senior-fullstack-engineer/README.md

  - Have experience with React, Relay and GraphQL development
  - Have experience with SEO, performance, AMP and others frontend techniques
  - Have deployed large scale systems
- - Have open-source experience
+ - Have experience with open source software
  - Have experience with Docker, Kubernetes, Google Cloud Platform, etc

-Some of the technologies that Jusbrasil works with: Python, Scala, GO, ES6, Mongo, RabbitMQ, Kafka, GraphQL, Bigtable, Kubernetes, Docker, Redis, React, Relay, ElasticSearch, Google Cloud Platform, etc.
+Some of the technologies that Jusbrasil works with: Python, Scala, Go, ES6, Mongo, RabbitMQ, Kafka, GraphQL, Bigtable, Kubernetes, Docker, Redis, React, Relay, ElasticSearch, Google Cloud Platform, etc.

 ### Benefits
  - Highly Competitive Salary